tom-nook/toulbox/posts/what-is-devops.md

 ### Continuous Deployment (CD)

-Rather than pulling the code and running az web app up from your terminal, it is done automatically upon a successful merge to the Main branch.
+Rather than pulling the code and running `az webapp up` from your terminal, it is done automatically upon a successful merge to the Main branch.
 It then deploys to the Dev Environment, and if that goes well, it gets deployed to production.
 Else it fails, and the Developers are issued a bug to go and fix the code.

 ## DevOps Example